 New Rule 204A-1 and the related amendments become effective on August 31, 2004.
 Investment Advisers must comply with the new rule and related amendments by January 7, 2005.
 This advisory summarizes new Rule 204A-1 and the related amendments and, where appropriate, indicates how these new regulations may affect advisory firm operations and communications with employees.

 What Standard of Business Conduct Must Advisers Impose on Their Supervised Persons?

-Rule 204A-1 requires that each adviser adopt a code of ethics that sets forth a standard of business conduct required of all of its supervised persons.3 The rule does not require advisers to adopt specific standards, but does require the standard adopted to reflect, at a minimum, the fiduciary obligations of the adviser and its supervised persons and to require compliance with the federal securities laws.
+Rule 204A-1 requires that each adviser adopt a code of ethics that sets forth a standard of business conduct required of all of its supervised persons.
+The term "supervised persons" includes an adviser's partners, officers, directors, employees and any other persons who provide advice on behalf of the adviser and are subject to the adviser's supervision and control.
+Advisers Act § 202(a)(25).
+The rule does not require advisers to adopt specific standards, but does require the standard adopted to reflect, at a minimum, the fiduciary obligations of the adviser and its supervised persons and to require compliance with the federal securities laws.